 (3) At any time, if the DUNS number, CAGE code, contractor name, or physical address on a contract no longer matches the information on the contractor’s record in the SAM database, the contracting officer shall process a novation or change-of-name agreement, or an address change, as appropriate.

-(4) See for additional requirements relating to use of information in the SAM database.
+(4) See PGI 204.1103 for additional requirements relating to use of information in the SAM database.

 (5) On contractual documents transmitted to the payment office, provide the CAGE code, instead of the DUNS number or DUNS+4 number, in accordance with agency procedures.